Power cycling: Historical uses

 On all Apollo missions to the moon, the landing radar was required to acquire the surface before a landing could be attempted.
 But on Apollo 14, the landing radar was unable to lock on.
 Mission control told the astronauts to cycle the power.
 They did, the radar locked on just in time, and the landing was completed.

 During the Rosetta mission to comet 67P/Churyumov–Gerasimenko, the Philae lander did not return the expected telemetry on awakening after arrival at the comet.
 The problem was diagnosed as "somehow a glitch in the electronics", engineers cycled the power, and the lander awoke correctly.

 During the launch of the billion dollar AEHF-6 satellite on 26 March 2020 by an Atlas V rocket from Cape Canaveral Space Force Station in Florida, a hold was called at T-46 seconds due to hydraulic system not responding as expected.
 The launch crew turned it off and back on, and the launch proceeded normally.

 In 2023 the Interstellar Boundary Explorer spacecraft stopped responding to commands after an anomaly.
 When gentler techniques failed, NASA resorted to rebooting the spacecraft with the remote equivalent of a power cycle.

+In popular culture

+In The IT Crowd, Roy's go-to solution as technical support for company employees is turning their computers off and on again, often suggesting the same solution several times a day.